titon/toolkit/docs/en/components/tabs.md

 </div>
 ```

-If the `ajax` option is false, but you still want to load in content for a specific tab,
+If the `ajax` option is false, but we still want to load in content for a specific tab,
-override the `ajax` option through data attributes.
+we can override the `ajax` option through data attributes.

 ```html
 <a href="/load/this" data-tabs-ajax="true">AJAX Override</a>